List of Uchu Sentai Kyuranger characters: Cuervo

 Cuervo (クエルボ, Kuerubo) is a crow-like alien and former prisoner of Jark Matter's boot camp from Planet Verona (惑星ベローナ, Wakusei Berōna) in the Corvus System (カラス座系, Karasu-za-kei).
 Three centuries prior, he helped his fellow prisoners escape and was recruited by Tsurugi to become his partner and a member of the original Rebellion before joining him in recruiting 86 other warriors to overthrow Jark Matter.
 During what appeared to be the final battle against Don Armage, Cuervo seemingly sacrificed himself to save Tsurugi.
 In reality, he sold his soul to the tyrant in exchange for his life, became his host, and was reborn as Don Armage's thrall, the Hindu cosmology-themed Don Cuervo (ドン・クエルボ, Don Kuerubo); loyally serving him from then on.

 While Jark Matter was commencing their final experiments on Dark Planedium on Planet Southern Cross, Cuervo revealed himself to Tsurugi when he and the Kyurangers came to destroy the Planedium Bomb.
 During the Kyurangers' final battle against Don Armage on Earth, Cuervo revealed he had subverted Armage's will, but willingly helped him in his plans so he could see the destroyed universe recreated as a utopia.
 However, Don Armage was extracted from his body and he was killed by Tsurugi.

-As one of the 88 legendary saviors, Cuervo wields a pair of sai and wears a heliocentrism-themed chest armor.
-As Don Cuervo, he wields the twin Armaken (アルマ剣, Arumaken) swords.
+As one of the 88 legendary saviors, Cuervo dual wields a pair of sai and is clad in a heliocentrism-themed chest armor.
+As Don Cuervo, he dual wields the twin Armaken (アルマ剣, Arumaken) swords.

 Cuervo is voiced by Daisuke Namikawa (浪川 大輔, Namikawa Daisuke).
 As Don Cuervo, his voice is blended together with Atsuki Tani, Don Armage's voice actor.